The golden month: origins, definition and tips for putting it in place

 The ancestral origins of the golden month

-Although the concept has been emerging in France for about 5 years, it is a Chinese tradition that dates back more than 2000 years...
-In Chinese medicine, postpartum is a period that lasts approximately 30 to 40 days during which the mother is completely at rest.
-Moreover, the "Golden Month" called " Zuo Yuezi " also translates as "sitting for a month."
-During this cycle, physical exertion is limited, all stress is prohibited, and it is recommended to warm the body and mind by all means.
+While the concept has been emerging in France for about 5 years, it is in fact a Chinese tradition dating back more than 2,000 years… In Chinese medicine, the postpartum period is a pause lasting approximately 30 to 40 days during which the mother is completely at rest.
+Indeed, the "Golden Month" known as "Zuo Yuezi" can also be translated as "sitting for a month."
+During this cycle, physical exertion is limited, all stress is forbidden, and warming the body and mind by every means is recommended.
 The goal?
-For the woman to bond with her baby, establish breastfeeding if she wishes, and for her body to repair itself.
-We are really talking about Chinese medicine because this philosophy allows us to take care of the physical and mental health of new mothers.
-The Golden Month concludes with a ritual bath, a symbol of rebirth as a mother.
-Chinese women still follow this tradition today, regardless of their means or social status.
-It is very bad form not to respect it!
+To allow the woman to bond with her baby, to establish breastfeeding if she wishes, and for her body to heal.
+This is truly a matter of Chinese medicine, as this philosophy cares for the physical and mental health of new mothers.
+The golden month concludes with a ritual bath, a symbol of rebirth as a mother.
+Chinese women follow this tradition to this day, regardless of their means or social status.
+It is very frowned upon not to respect it!

-How to set it up properly?
+How to put it in place properly?

 What are the benefits of the golden month?